 Alongside pumpkin picking, most places include great Halloween activities for kids.
-There are plenty of places to choose from, including Alright Pumpkin in County Meath (Now SOLD OUT), Nore Valley Park in Kildare, Kilruddery House and Gardens, Wicklow, The Pumpkin Patch at Mollies Farm in Laois, and The Farm Grenagh in Cork.
+There are plenty of places to choose from, including Alright Pumpkin in County Meath and Kilruddery House and Gardens, Wicklow and to Michael’s Pumpkin Patch in Galway.

-On Thursday 28th October, the Farmers Market at Slane Castle will have a Halloween feel to it, so you could pick up a pumpkin and try carving your very own spooky jack o’lantern.
+Check out the Farmers Market at Slane Castle and the various markets around the country. as they will have a Halloween feel.
+You could pick up a pumpkin and try carving your very own spooky jack o’lantern.